 When approaching from the north, there is one reported rock spire that will show up on your chart, but we have never been able to spot it.
 Coming from the south (or exiting the bay that way), take great care to miss the very real rocky shoal to the north of the point that forms the southern border of Balandra.
 When entering the bay, keep a careful eye on the sounder, especially in the middle bight, as depths climb very quickly here, and the sand bars reach further out into the bay than one would think.

-You have the option of dropping in the popular middle lobe, finding excellent corumuel protection in the south lobe, or having a lovely stretch of beach, and decent north protection tucked into the northern lobe.
+You have the option of dropping in the popular middle lobe, finding excellent corumuel protection in the south lobe, or having a lovely stretch of beach, and decent north protection tucked into the northern lobe (substantial swell will wrap around, so beware).
 All spots are sand bottoms with good holding.
 Depths typically range from 15-25 feet, but you can go much shallower than that if you choose, but check your swinging room on those bars.

 There are lots of hiking and beach exploration options here, even if you don’t ever set foot near the park parking area.
 You can certainly head for the famous mushroom rock for a profile-worthy selfie, but note that some jerks broke this rock some years ago and it has been repaired with rebar and cement.
 Doh!